lokesh12190/NLP-based-Research-Paper-Filtering-and-Classification-System-on-virology-and-epidemology-papers/README.md

 ### Running the Code

-1. Ensure that the dataset is located at the path specified in `input_file`.
+1. Ensure that the dataset is located at the path specified in `input_file` here the the input file named as "collection_with_abstracts".
-2. Run the script to process, filter, classify, and save the output.
+2. Run the main.py script to process, filter, classify, and save the output.
 3. Upon completion, the filtered and classified papers are saved in CSV and Excel formats.

 ### Output Format